 The best way to do this is to separate private expenses and expenses for the band with a separate bank account.
 The account can then be used to pay for recurring expenses like the rehearsal room rental or merchandise.

 Not all band members will invest the same amount of time and work.
 It can be a lot less stressful if you divide the tasks ahead among you.
-Of course, you have to take into account each other’s skills and how much time each band member has, especially if some band members work full-time or have children.
+Of course, you have to take into account each other’s skills and how much time each band member has, especially if some band members work full-time or have small children.
 Not everyone has to invest the same amount of time, but you should make sure that everyone is content with their roles and workload.

 There are many bands in which a single band member does most of the non-artistic work.
 If he or she does that voluntarily and gladly, that’s no problem, but keep in mind that you can also think of ways to compensate them.

 For example, a band member may be appointed to be the band-internal booking agent and get paid just like an outside booking agent.
-Another example would be if your drummer already has a lot of contacts of local promoters from his or her past tours.
-He would book your shows and get a percentage off the fees before the rest goes to the band account or is paid in equal parts to all band members.
+Possibly he or she already has contacts of local promoters from past tours with another band.
+Then he or she would book the shows and get a percentage off the fees before the rest goes to the band account or is paid in equal parts to all band members.

 Therefore, you cannot expect too much.
 Even if others are helping to promote your products as best they can, there are still plenty of opportunities to attract even more buyers and visitors.
-You can read more about that in the article “How to Promote Your Band“.
+You can read more about that in my article “How to Promote Your Band“.

 If you have a good and contemporary product, if you think economically and are willing to invest time and money in marketing, you have a good chance of success, be it fame and recognition and/or income.
-It sounds like a lot of work, but it’s really about your attitude.
+It sounds like a lot of work, but it’s more about your attitude.